 Question from Tim H.: Hello Rick.
 I have what is surely an easy question to answer.

 I’ve heard conflicting answers and I’d really love to have your opinion on the matter.

 I’m asking because the battery in my Lenovo ThinkPad T400s has gone bad, and I don’t really want to replace it unless I absolutely have to.

 Rick’s answer: Tim, your laptop will run just fine without a battery installed with nary a problem.
 If you ultimately decide to go that route you shouldn’t encounter any issues at all.

-Have you ever had the power go out right in the middle of a Windows Update procedure?
+Have you ever had the power go out right before you save a lengthy document that you’ve been working on?
 If so, you know how troublesome that can be.

 2 – While your intention is to use your laptop as a “Desktop” PC, you might wish to temporarily move it to another room or take it with you on a trip every now and then.
 And both are much easier to do if there is a hot battery installed.